Air Flow Sensor ( Flow Meter / Mass Airflow Sensor / MAF / MAFS / AFM ) for several Toyota models, covering years from 2004 through 2011.

 2006-2011 Toyota Yaris (1NZFE engine)

-The function of a Flowmeter or MAF and symptoms when malfunctioning
+Flowmeter or MAF symptoms when it is malfunctioning

 If the flowmeter of your vehicle is failing, this situation will show different symptoms in different car models, but symptoms are all related.
 For example, the most common are: